 speaking TV and radio stations.
 The ability to articulate and write news in your native mother tongue is now a marketable skill in today's newsrooms.
 But has this been indoctrinated in the syllabus?
-Your guess is as good as mine executives ponder on ways to launch new revenue generating business models to sustain the industry.
+Your guess is as good as mine

+Each and every day, Media houses executives ponder on ways to launch new revenue generating business models to sustain the industry.
 Quite a large chunk of boardroom executives asks themselves just how their respective media houses can hold on to viewers, readers and listeners in the face of debilitating competition from content creators and social media?